nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![TotalOrdersWindow](images/TotalOrdersWindow2.png)
 <figcaption align = "center">e.g. In the figure above, the application has three clients Ng Chin Gan, Alice Seah,
-and Jacob Tan, but Jacob Tan is not shown as there are no orders from him in SalesNote yet</figcaption>
+and Jacob Tan, but Jacob Tan is not shown in the TotalOrders window as there are no orders from him in SalesNote yet</figcaption>

 [return to top](#table-of-contents)